-Many of us commonly know Jagdish Chandra Bose for his work showing that plants “feel”, but was this all his contributions to science were limited to?
+Many of us commonly know Jagdish Chandra Bose for his work showing that plants “feel”, but was this all his contribution to science limited to?

 The first time I heard the name Jagdish Chandra Bose was in my school days in my biology class.
 As far as my memory takes me, it was just that he showed that plants could feel the same way as any other living beings.
 This was pretty much all I knew about him, just a small paragraph’s worth.
 I didn’t bother with it too much at the time since my exposure to things was insignificant.
 My friends who took up bio in their 11th and 12th tell me that they didn’t have it, or don’t remember it at all.
 Which made me think that the amount of information given must have been insignificant enough that even a phenomenon of this magnitude didn’t make an impression in all our minds.
 So, I wanted to present whatever I can to others, about his research on plants as well as on the radio.